 \subsubsection{Vehicle routing}

-The following constraints characterize vehicular routes for pollster transportation.
+The following constraints define vehicular routes for pollster transportation.

-Constraints \eqref{re:2a} and \eqref{re:2b} ensure that vehicles arrive only to pick up nodes and depart just from delivery nodes. \eqref{re:2c} and \eqref{re:2d} are flow conservation constraints.
-Furthermore, \eqref{re:2e} determine that each vehicle leaves the depot at most once in every active day.
-Finally, \eqref{re:2f} establish the linkage between pollster and vehicular routes.
+Constraints \cref{re:2a} and \cref{re:2b} ensure that vehicles arrive only at pickup nodes and depart only from delivery nodes.
+Constraints \cref{re:2c} and \cref{re:2d} are flow conservation constraints.
+Furthermore, \cref{re:2e} ensure that each vehicle departs from the depot at most once on every active day.
+Finally, \cref{re:2f} establish the linkage between pollster and vehicular routes.